jyn514/jyn514.github.io/content/constrained languages are easier to optimize.md

 ## what have we learned?
 - languages that expose raw pointers are surprisingly hard to optimize
-- by constraining the language, the compiler has much more freedom to optimize
+- by constraining the language to require additional structure, the compiler has much more freedom to optimize
 - by making it easier to switch between languages, we make it easier to choose the right tool for the job, increasing the performance of our code

 [^1]: also, they require doing PGO ahead of time instead of collecting info dynamically at runtime. but i haven’t found any benchmarks showing Java/luaJIT programs that are faster than equivalent C, so i won’t claim that JIT is inherently faster.